rl1987/trickster.dev/tricksterblog/content/post/how-does-perimeterx-bot-defender-work.md

 At this point, if security score is high enough PerimeterX may allow the browser to access the resources (with some further monitoring during the client session).
 However, the analysis may not be conclusive, which may prompt further tests that may involve actions from the use (e.g. CAPTCHA solving).
 Based on the results of these additional tests, PerimeterX may allow or deny further access to the web app.
+The code that allows or denies access is called Security Enforcement Module and is integrated with Application Server.

 When PerimeterX allows an access, it issues Security Token which is cryptographically signed object that contains security score with information on passed and failed tests.
 During the client session, Security Module continues to run and provides information on client side activity to PerimeterX.
 This enabled further training of ML models and also updates security score if needed.
 This also enables PerimeterX to cut off the client session if anomalous activities are detected some time after the initial tests were done.
 Furthermore, Security Token is provided to Application Server that might deny the access based on security score.
-This is done through Security Enforcement Module that developers are integrating with Application Server.

 Note that PerimeterX can also cover mobile apps.
 When it is integrated with mobile app systems, Security Loader is not present, but Security Module is integrated in the form of native mobile SDK.
 Everything else works the same.